justeattakeaway/fozzie-components/packages/services/f-feature-management-vue/README.md

 For this library we are using the `set()` shim (only exists in Vue2).
 There is a shim over `reactive()` for Vue2, which relies on the [composition-api](https://github.com/vuejs/composition-api) and converts the object to a Vue2 proxy (rather than creating a new proxy object, as `reactive()` does in Vue3).

 We are not making use of this however, and indeed have not made `@vue/compositionapi` a peer dependency.
-The use of the Feature Management instance within a Vue2 app will do this for us, and as long we we use the Vue2 `set()` function all should be well.
+The use of the Feature Management instance within a Vue2 app will do this for us, and as long we use the Vue2 `set()` function all should be well.

 __Note: the tests are set up to run under Vue3.
 We would ideally have the ability to run the tests under Vue2 as well.__